-One of the original MTV VJs, Alan Hunter, helps conduct the press conference at the Hard Rock Cafe in New York City announcing The Monkees' 20th Anniversary Reunion Tour.
+Alan Hunter, one of the original MTV VJs, helps conduct the press conference at the Hard Rock Cafe in New York City on May 28, 1986 that officially announced The Monkees' 20th Anniversary Reunion Tour:

 The December 27, 1991 issue of Goldmine celebrated the 25th Anniversary of The Monkees with a cover story that included separate interviews with various members of the group.
 In this interview with Nez, a wide range of topics are covered, including the impact of MTV, his work with the First National Band, the music of The Monkees and more.
 It also features a complete Michael Nesmith discography through 1991.
 For easier reading, click on each image and then click on it again.

 The Monkees and MTV participated in a softball game event in Central Park in New York City during the summer of 1986.

 To add more to a previous blog post, here's another story about the falling out between The Monkees and MTV in 1987.
 This piece comes from Musicade Catalog and was published sometime in late 1987/early 1988.

 Despite a friendship with MTV in 1986 that helped make The Monkees one of the biggest music stories of that year, things went sour in 1987 after an apparent misunderstanding between the band and the cable music network.
 After MTV heavily pushed the music video for The Monkees' 1986 comeback single, "That Was Then, This Is Now," it refused to play the video for "Heart and Soul," the lead single from the group's 1987 album, Pool It!